BERT-like Pre-training for Symbolic Piano Music Classification Tasks

 \section{Introduction}

-Machine learning research on musical data has been predominately focusing on \emph{audio signals} in the literature, mainly due to the demand for effective content-based music retrieval and organization systems started over two decades ago \cite{1632041,4472077,4802376,5664796}.
-To improve the performance of music retrieval tasks such as similarity search, semantic keyword search, and music recommendation, a variety of audio-domain music understanding tasks have been widely studied, including beat and downbeat tracking \cite{madmom,chiu21spl}, multi-pitch detection \cite{hawthorne2018onsets,TTtranscription,hawthorne19iclr}, melody extraction \cite{6739213}, chord recognition \cite{6705583}, emotion recognition \cite{yang11book}, and genre classification \cite{8588424}, to name just a few.

-In contrast, relatively less research has been done on music understanding technology for music in \emph{symbolic} formats such as MusicXML and MIDI.\footnote{Musical Instrument Digital Interface; \url{https://midi.org/specifications}} Existing labeled datasets for many symbolic-domain tasks remain small in size \cite{gttm14ismir,simonettaCNW19,harasim20ismir}, making it hard to train effective supervised machine learning models.\footnote{There are large-scale datasets such as the Lakh MIDI (LMD) dataset \cite{MIDIfesto} and DadaGP \cite{dadagp}, but they do not come with high-quality human labels.} It was only until recent years that we saw a growing body of research work on symbolic music, largely thanks to a surge of renewed interest in symbolic music generation \cite{briot2017deep,Magenta,midinet,huang2018music,payne2019musenet,ji20survey}.
-However, research on discriminative tasks, such as identifying the melody notes in a MIDI file of polyphonic piano music \cite{chia01skyline,simonettaCNW19}, remains not much explored.

-In the literature on machine learning, a prominent approach to overcome the labeled data scarcity issue is to adopt ``transfer learning'' and divide the learning problem into two stages \cite{han2021pretrained}: a \emph{pre-training} stage that establishes a model capturing general knowledge from one or multiple source tasks, and a \emph{fine-tuning} stage that transfers the captured knowledge to target tasks.
+In the literature of machine learning, a prominent approach to overcome the labelled data scarcity issue is to adopt ``transfer learning'' and divide the learning problem into two stages \parencite{han2021pretrained}: a \emph{pre-training} stage that establishes a model capturing general knowledge from one or multiple source tasks and a \emph{fine-tuning} stage that transfers the captured knowledge to target tasks.